 Who is liable for your truck accident will depend on the specifics of your situation.
 Liability and fault are two separate things.
 The liable party will pay for your losses.
 The at-fault party is the one who caused it.

-The Ohio Bureau of Motor Vehicles (BMV) says that all motorists, even those who operate commercial vehicles, must carry auto insurance.
-Because Ohio is a fault state under Ohio Revised Code (ORC) §2315.33, after a crash, you would file a claim with the at-fault party’s insurer.
+The Ohio Bureau of Motor Vehicles (BMV) says all motorists, even those who operate commercial vehicles, must carry auto insurance.
+Because Ohio is a fault state under Ohio Revised Code § 2315.33, after a crash, you would file a claim with the at-fault party’s insurer.
 If the insurance company refuses to pay for your losses, then you would proceed with a lawsuit.

 Most trucking companies do not want to go to court.
 This is because litigation is time-consuming and expensive.
 So, you will likely be able to resolve your case through an insurance settlement.
 The specific value of your losses will depend on the extent of your injuries, the cost of your economic damages, and your quality of life.